 - Want to study food systems and society from an interdisciplinary perspective.

 - Seek an academically rigorous graduate program to which you can devote at least 20 hours per week but is flexible enough to maintain your personal or work commitments.

 - Want to produce a thesis that has the potential to promote social change in the food system.

 A program intended for working professionals

-The MS in Food Systems & Society is a low-residency, cohort-based program.
-It combines interactive classes delivered online with in-person intensive sessions.
+The M.S. in Food Systems and Society combines interactive online classes delivered with collaborative in-person intensive sessions.
 Students will come to campus twice each year for intensive sessions with program faculty and other food system leaders.
 It is a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.

 For more information about the M.S. in Food Systems and Society program, contact our program coordinator, Emily Burruel, at email@example.com.